rmaduzia/create-your-own-competition/README.md

 Application for organizing amateur informal and official sports events with tables, results, tree of matches, etc.

+Right now I'm working on migrating it to micro services architecture

 - - -

 Project is created with: